How federal politicians are elected and how governments are formed

-How Members of Parliament are elected
+How Members of the House of Representatives are elected

-Under the preferential system, voters are required to rank each candidate in order of preference by placing numbers next to their names on the ballot paper.
+Voters are required to rank each candidate in order of preference by placing numbers next to their names on the ballot paper.
 So, for example, if there are five candidates, voters will be required to number the candidates in order from one to five.

 If the candidate who received the voter’s first preference is eliminated during the first count because he or she received the lowest number of votes, the vote will then be allocated to whichever candidate was the voter’s second preference.
 If this candidate is also eliminated, the vote will be allocated to the voter’s third preference, and so forth until there are only two candidates remaining.
 The winning candidate will be whichever of these candidates wins the most votes after all preferences have been allocated between the two remaining candidates.